 Allow people to sell their wares at your fundraising event in exchange for a small participation or booth fee or a percentage of their sales.

 The next factor is determining where you are going to hold your event.

-If your occasion is one that only requires a small amount of space, you can rent a booth at a local shopping mall where you can sell items regularly.
+If your occasion is one that only requires a small amount of space, you can rent a booth, or a pop-up shop, at a local shopping mall where you can sell items regularly.
 You could also hold a yard sale or neighborhood yard sale one weekend featuring your craft and homemade items.

 If you plan to develop a larger public event, you will need an area that will accommodate your plans.
 If several crafters are attending to sell their hand-crafted fundraising items, you can talk to the city about using a community park to hold your event.
 Another option is to see if a local farmer would donate or rent a piece of his land for use for the day.